Your bank may offer 100’s of products and plans. Promise Money has over 10,000

-They are second charges for people who have had credit issues in the past, so borrowers who are not eligible for “prime” products which are aimed at people with better credit histories.
+A secured loan for bad credit is a second charge loan for people who own a property and have had credit issues in the past.
+Ideal for borrowers who are not eligible for “prime” products as these are aimed at people with better credit histories.

 Some of the features of our bad credit home loans include:

-Who can apply for a secured loan for bad credit?
+Who can apply for a homeowner secured loan for bad credit?

-Anyone can apply for a secured homeowner loan as long as they are over 18.
+Anyone can apply for a secured homeowner loan as long as they are over 18 and own a home.
 Here’s some examples of how we can help which should give hope to those with credit problems looking for a secured loan.

 Arrears, CCJ’s and default’s more than a year ago

-Most lenders disregard these problems as they often only check your finances within the last year so you could qualify for some of the lowest rates in the market.
+Most lenders disregard these problems.
+They often only check your finances within the last year so you could qualify for some of the lowest rates in the market.

 Large recent CCJ’s

 Imagine you had 4 large CCJ’s in the last 12 months ago but have now paid them all off.
-Fortunately, we have a lender which ignores settled CCJ’s and default’s so they could offer you lower rates than you might expect, subject to their other normal checks.
+Fortunately, we have a lender which ignores settled CCJ’s and default’s.
+They could potentially offer you lower rates than you might expect, subject to their other normal checks.

 Historic mortgage arrears but up to date now

-You could have missed numerous mortgage payments over a year ago and have been paying extra to catch them up as recently as a month ago.
-As long as your mortgage is now up to date, and you have kept up with regular payments for the last year we have lenders that won’t penalise you and will offer loans at their lowest rates.
+You could have missed numerous mortgage payments over a year ago.
+But you have been paying extra to catch them up as recently as a month ago.
+As long as your mortgage is now up to date, and you have kept up with regular payments for the last year, we have lenders that won’t penalise you and will offer loans at their lowest rates.